Kaiser1989/rust-android-example/README.md

 __INSTEAD:__
 `<cargo install --git https://github.com/rust-windowing/android-ndk-rs cargo-apk>`

-## Why is this working
+## Why is this working?
-The basic issue is this:
+The basic issues are these:
 https://github.com/rust-windowing/glutin/issues/1307
 and this
 https://github.com/rust-windowing/glutin/pull/1313